neurips-time-series-workshop/neurips-time-series-workshop.github.io/_pages/cfp.md

 ## Scope and Topics

-We invite submissions related to pretrained time series models.
-The key topics include (but are not limited to):
+We invite submissions related to foundation time series models (FTSMs).
+Key topics include, but are not limited to:

-- Building _foundation_ models for time series data.
+- **Building Foundation Models for Time Series Data**: The heterogeneity of time series data and tasks presents unique challenges in developing FTSMs.
+We welcome contributions exploring various design choices and improving our understanding of how these models scale with the amount and diversity of data.
-- Analyzing existing pretrained time series models (e.g., explainability and interpretability).
+- **Analyzing Existing Pretrained Time Series Models**: FTSMs are often criticized for their black-box nature, especially compared to interpretable statistical models.
+We encourage submissions that analyze pretrained time series models to enhance our understanding of their learning processes.
-- Critiques on foundation models for time series.
+- **Critiques of Foundation Models for Time Series**: Contributions highlighting the limitations of FTSMs through theoretical analysis or systematic empirical evaluations are welcome.
-- Faster and better inference schemes for autoregressive pretrained time series models.
+- **Faster and Better Inference Schemes for Autoregressive FTSMs**: Single-step autoregressive FTSMs are generally slower than multi-step models, such as those based on patching.
+We invite submissions comparing these techniques and developing methods to improve the inference speed and quality of autoregressive models.
-- Leveraging pretrained models of other modalities for time series.
+- **Leveraging Pretrained Models of Other Modalities for Time Series**: Recent studies show promise in adapting pretrained LLMs to specialized time series tasks.
+We seek to understand how design choices in leveraging these models—such as prompting techniques, adaptation methods, and fine-tuning—impact performance.
+We also seek to identify scenarios where these methods excel compared to training FTSMs from scratch, in terms of model capabilities, accuracy, and training and inference times.
-- Multimodal time series models.
+- **Multimodal Time Series Models**: Most time series models handle only numerical data, often providing a partial picture of the system of interest.
+In real-world settings, multiple modalities are available, and incorporating exogenous information, such as text, can enhance performance.
+We invite submissions exploring time series models that integrate information from other modalities.
-- Large scale evaluation benchmarks, live (continuously updating) datasets, synthetic data generation and data augmentation for time series.
+- **Large-Scale Time Series Datasets and Benchmarks**: The quality and quantity of publicly available time series data lag behind other modalities, such as text and vision.
+We welcome contributions of large-scale time series data and benchmarks, both general and domain-specific.
+We also invite methods for better synthetic time series generation and augmentation to address data challenges.
-- Time series evaluation (e.g. analysis and development of metrics for (probabilistic) forecasting, multivariate forecasting, use-case motivated metrics etc.)
+- **Time Series Evaluation**: We seek contributions on the analysis, comparison, and development of metrics for time series tasks, including metrics for probabilistic forecasting, multivariate forecasting, and use-case motivated metrics.
-- Real-world applications of large time series models.
+- **Real-World Applications of FTSMs**: We invite contributions showcasing the potential of FTSMs in real-world domains, such as energy, healthcare, retail, human mobility, and finance.

 ## Contact